 Tailor content to help customers cope with shut downs and social distancing

-We are all struggling to cope with the quarantine, lockdown, shelter-in-place, or safer-at-home orders that are currently in place in various parts of the world.
-In general, this means spending a lot more time at home than usual.
-Companies are having their employees work from home, parents are homeschooling, and college students are doing remote learning.
-Most restaurants are closed except takeout only, and businesses that are not considered an “essential service” (such as hospitals, doctor’s offices, pharmacies, grocery stores, gas stations, and banks) have also experienced mandatory closures.
-Even when we do leave the house for something essential, we are advised to follow “social distancing” rules like staying 6 feet away from other people.
+We are all still somewhat struggling to cope with the effects of the quarantine, lockdown, shelter-in-place, or safer-at-home orders that were in place in various parts of the world.
+In general, this meant spending a lot more time at home than usual.
+Companies are still having their employees work from home, parents are still stuck homeschooling, and college students are doing remote learning as the new norm.
+Some restaurants are still closed except takeout only, and businesses not considered an "essential service" (such as hospitals, doctor's offices, pharmacies, grocery stores, gas stations, and banks) are still suffering after having experienced mandatory closures.
+And in some places, when people leave the house for something, they are still being advised to follow "social distancing" rules like staying 6 feet away from other people.

 Needless to say, it is a lonely and isolating time, especially for people who are used to going out or being around other people.
 You've likely experienced this yourself, so don't hide it from your audience!
 Your brand may be a business, but there are people behind that business who have been affected in some way like everyone else.

-Remind your audience that we’re all in this together by tailoring your content to feature different ways to cope with the shutdown and social distancing orders.
-If any element of your product or service line could be especially relevant to them during this time (such as something to help improve their remote working experience or Friday night-in when they usually go out), it’s a great opportunity to highlight that.
+Remind your audience that we're all in this together by tailoring your content to feature different ways to cope with the shutdowns, social distancing orders, and their effects.
+If any element of your product or service line could be especially relevant to them during this time (such as something to help improve their remote working experience or Friday night-in when they usually go out), it's a great opportunity to highlight that.
 If not, you can still showcase a side of your business that might not have been obvious to them before, but can add special value to their lives now.
 Doing so might incorporate an audience that is more used to staying in the background, engaging them to step out and share your content or become a new customer!